bieber/manuscript/README.md

 ## Introduction

-manuscript is a simple compiler to convert works of fiction from a plain-text format to one of the supported output formats.
+manuscript is a simple command-line tool to convert works of fiction from a plain-text format to one of the supported output formats.
 This allows you to compose your story in any text-editor of your choice and store it in small files that you can easily store in a version-control system (complete with text diffs in between versions).
 The target output (for page-formatted renderers like PDF) is the manuscript format for [short stories](http://www.shunn.net/format/story.html) and